holoviz/holoviz/doc/governance/org-docs/CHARTER.md

 **4.1 Resignation**.
 Written notice of resignation to the Steering Committee.

 **4.2 Unreachable Member**.
 If a member is unresponsive at its listed handle for more than three months the Steering Committee may vote to remove the member.
-In such a case, the vote will be by simple majority of the
+The vote will be by simple majority of the reachable and vote-participating committee members.

 **4.3 Steering Committee Chair term**.
 Unless removed, Steering Committee Chair may be for life, as long as they adhere to the Organization's policies, including the [trademark policy](./TRADEMARKS.md), the [antitrust policy](./ANTITRUST.md), and the [code of conduct](./CODE-OF-CONDUCT.md).
 The Chair may step down by issuing their resignation at any time.